SummerOfBitcoin/code-challenge-2024-Minimega12121/SOLUTION.md

 ### Why only P2PKH and P2WPKH verification ?

-For the best optimum solution to get a high score for the assignment, I calculated the max possible value of fee available from different transaction types
+For the best optimum solution to get a high score for the assignment, I calculated the max possible value of fee available from different transaction types.
-On analysis I found that the P2WPKH and P2HWPKH signature verfication would suffice for completion of the assingment.
+On analysis I found that P2PKH and P2WPKH signature verfication would suffice for completion of the assingment.

 Other optimization used:
  While reading the mempool a filter is used so that the size of the transaction read is below 90kb, this was done because the time it took to verify and icnlude large